dmbarbour/wikilon/docs/EditingAO.md

           this is a comment
         ~ {&a2} {@rem} d

 A model of comments including arity annotations model of comments is compatible with the *Evaluable Views* goal because we can construct comments at runtime, comment values, etc.. and can leverage comments for active debugging (e.g. conditional breakpoints or logging).

-### Local Namespaces?

-Claw requires developers explicitly distinguish `trie:insert` vs. `avl:insert`.
-Unfortunately, this results in verbose code.
-It hinders both reading and writing of code when the `trie:` prefix *should* be obvious in context.

-Conventionally, this problem might be addressed by namespaces.
-Within a namespace, words use local definitions unless there isn't one, in which case it may move to a list of 'using' imports.

-Unfortunately, conventional namespaces are problematic.
-Import lists easily become a form of boiler-plate.
-Words must be resolved through non-local reflection on the codebase (which violates a bunch of locality principles).
-Ambiguities can be introduced asynchronously, as words are introduced.
-An editable view could avoid that last problem (viewing against a snapshot of the dictionary), but I'd prefer to also avoid boiler-plate and general reflection.

-Namespaces without ambiguity are possible with qualified words.
-For example, `trie:insert` might be reduced to `t/insert` in a local scope.
-This isn't ideal.
-But it's simple to express (e.g. with a specialization on comments) and it could be a win for larger context names.
-If some data can be taken from a non-local scope (e.g. edit session or user data) we might also support namespaces without boiler-plate lists.

-This problem might be addressed more generally via *Adaptive Syntax* mechanisms.

-### Adaptive Syntax

-While a Forth-like notation is broadly useful, it isn't optimal for all problems.
-For example, simple polynomial math becomes a mess of copies, adds, and multiplies.

-### Visual or Graphical
+## Editable View Functions

+An editable view will be modeled as a pair of functions:

+        view  : AO → View
+        store : View → AO

+Here AO is actually the UTF-8 text representation of the bytecode.
+The View might be purely textual like Claw, or may be structured in some ad-hoc manner.
+A round trip from AO to View to AO (`view store`) should be lossless, an identity function - an invariant that is easy to enforce dynamically.
+There is no guarantee for a round trip from View to AO to View.
+For example, it is possible that if a human writes `2 3 ratio` we'll see it as `2/3` when next we render.

+Modeling views as a pair of functions helps keep it simple.
+In context of an AO, a view might be specified by a word that constructs a first-class `[[view] [store]]` pair.

+*Note:* Reflection on the dictionary has been explicitly rejected.
+It's a complicating factor that hinders sharing, testing, versioning, and caching of views.
+However, restricting reflection has consequences.
+For example, we cannot resolve an ambiguous name by peeking at the dictionary.

+*Aside:* It is possible to model lens-like focused structured when a render of the view may partially hidden from the human - e.g. leveraging `input type="hidden"` in HTML.

+## Domain Specific Views (DSVs)

+It is possible for views to leverage little languages specific to a problem, e.g. for representing mathematical formula or a table.
+All of these little languages must be already included within the `view` function.
+However, views may derive from a registry where we provide a list of DSVs.

+Integrating domain specific views can be achieved by introducing a 'language' comment for a delimited subprogram, e.g. something like `["foo"{@lang}{&a2}d subprogram]` at the AO layer.
+Importantly, a comment-like mechanism remains accessible in context of *Evaluable Views* so DSVs could also be used in the output.
+In turn, this view might be presented to a user as `<foo>subprogram</foo>` or `[foo> subprogram]` or whatever the view developer deems appropriate.

+Domain-specific views serve similar roles as domain-specific languages, and may serve as an alternative to macros.
+Unlike DSLs, we can retroactively add or deprecate features from a DSV.

+## Qualified Namespaces

+It is feasible for a view to support qualified namespaces, i.e. such that `t/insert` expands to a larger word `trie:insert`.
+In a projectional editor, we have even more freedom - e.g. a word `insert` might include a hidden reference to the `trie:` prefix, and words might be given colors or iconography.

+Namespaces might be understood as a specialized form of DSV.
+Handling namespaces in a similar manner to DSVs may help with namespace management boiler-plate, i.e. so we don't have a bunch of namespace declarations for a small function.

+## Graphical Views

+I'd very much like to pursue graphical views, where code includes such things as radio buttons, drop down lists, text areas.
+Enabling form-like presentation is useful for hypermedia, both editing code in place and treating the form as a template for a new command.

-### Error Handling
+## Latent Error Handling

 Humans will provide erroneous input.
-Not just at the parser layer, either - we can have code that fails to evaluate or typecheck, or causes tests to fail.
-So a question is how to handle edit-time errors.
-One option is to reject the code at edit time, forcing immediate resolution.
-Another is to allow the erroneous code, perhaps recording it as an error object, something like:
+Not just at the parser layer, either - we can have code that fails to evaluate, fails to typecheck, or causes clients or tests to fail.
+Rather than treat edit-time errors as special, I propose that we store AO code that makes the errors explicit.
+Something like:

-                ["[foo" {%viewToAO}]{&error}i

-When we view this again, we might recognize the error construct and replace it by `[foo` as we originally input.
-This option seems useful, and potentially permits parsing and evaluation with only partial errors.
-More importantly, it unifies error handling.
-Parse errors are handled the same as other errors.
+                "[foo" {:parse-error}

+Ideally, parse errors should be obvious at edit time, and should result in corresponding errors at runtime.
+The idea is that we should be able to handle parse errors through an external policy for handling erroneous code in general, whether that means rejecting erroneous code from entering a dictionary or allowing it in and flagging it for later correction.
+Separating error handling also simplifies the view and store functions, which do not need a conditional output for errors.